FSPA welcomes Sister Philomena

 Sister Catherine Kaiser, right, greets Sister Philomena

-Sister Philomena, now living in La Crosse, Wisconsin, is guided by FSPA Mission Councilor Sister Karen Kappell and companioned by Sister Katie Mitchell.
+Sister Philomena, now living in La Crosse, Wisconsin, is guided by Franciscan Sister of Perpetual Adoration Marcia Baumer, FSPA Mission Councilor, and companioned by Franciscan Sister of Perpetual Adoration Katie Mitchell.
 She shares “a beautiful experience” of listening to stories of other sisters who have transferred to the FSPA community.
 “My connection with these sisters was enlightening.”
 Their joy, she says, inspired her path to FSPA, and “everyone I talked with affirmed the witnessing spirit of the sisters.

 “It is with deep humility that I ask for the sisters’ prayers during this period, and I pray for the grace of final perseverance on this journey to be able to say “yes” to God’s invitation to consecrated life in the FSPA community.”